apitoolkit/testkit/README.md

 You can include multiple assertions within the `asserts` field to perform various validations on different aspects of the API response, such as checking specific properties, verifying the presence of certain data, or comparing values.

 By utilizing the `asserts` field effectively, you can ensure that the API response meets the expected criteria, providing confidence in the correctness and reliability of your API.
-All possible assertions you could use in the `asserts` field of API-Workflows are as follows:
+All possible assertions you could use in the `asserts` field of `testkit` are as follows:

 - `is_true`: Checks if the provided expression evaluates to `true`.
 - `is_false`: Checks if the provided expression evaluates to `false`.